curesium/tantalum/README.md

-# hashcounter
+# COBALT
-Tool to calculate number of hashes possible within set limitations.
+Cobalt is a tool to calculate the number of passwords that follow certain rules.